 - Post types

-- Custom Taxonomies (only a subset are supported)
+- Custom Taxonomies (only a subset is supported)

 - Categories